wrsturgeon/buoy/README.md

 ### Libraries
 None so far.

-Disclaimer: as noted above, the ESP32 manual is literally incomplete, and so if a module was not working after multiple hours of following the instructions and exhausting reasonable what-ifs, I would comb through an [ESP-IDF](https://github.com/espressif/esp-idf) implementation to see which registers were missing.
+**Disclaimer**: as noted above, the ESP32 manual is literally incomplete, and so if a module was not working after multiple hours of following the instructions and exhausting reasonable what-ifs, I would comb through an [ESP-IDF](https://github.com/espressif/esp-idf) implementation to see which registers were missing.
 None of their code survives in any form, and I thoroughly documented my code (unlike ESP-IDF!) to demonstrate understanding and help my future self out.